 How to Protect Yourself from Online Dating Scams

-That’s a lot of doom and gloom, but, thankfully, it is avoidable.
+As you can read in our online dating statistics, romance scams have more than doubled in the last few years.
+There’s a lot of doom and gloom, but, thankfully, it is avoidable.
 In this section, we’re going to talk about the simple ways you can protect yourself from online dating scams.

 Before you use other protective measures, use your brain.
 Most dating scams can be avoided by deciphering what’s what on the internet.
 You don’t share a lineage with a Nigerian prince and that guy from Michigan isn’t going to pay back the $2,000 you sent him.